 They have sacrificed their families and homes.
 They need your help.

-Unrest: The wave of ethno-religious violence which erupted in CAR in 2013 left hundreds of thousands of Muslims dead or forced to flee their homes, 2 million people in dire need of aid, more than 400,000 refugees and the United Nations warning of ethnic cleansing.
-Despite a ceasefire in July 2014 between Muslim Seleka rebels and Christian "anti-balaka" vigilante forces, fresh fighting three months later aggravated the humanitarian situation across the country with even aid workers coming under fire.
+Unrest: The wave of ethno-religious violence which erupted in CAR in 2013 left hundreds of thousands of Muslims dead or forced to flee their homes, 2 million people in dire need of aid, nearly 5500,000 refugees (Dec 2017, source: UNHCR) and the United Nations warning of ethnic cleansing.
+Despite a ceasefire in July 2014 between Muslim Seleka rebels and Christian “anti-balaka” vigilante forces, fresh fighting later aggravated the humanitarian situation across the country with even aid workers coming under fire.

-Aid emergency: With more than 410,000 people internally displaced in CAR, food and clean water remain in scarce supply in many of the affected areas.
+Aid emergency: With more than 600,000 people internally displaced in CAR (Oct 2017, source: UNHCR), food and clean water remain in scarce supply in many of the affected areas.
 Hospitals and clinics have been vandalised and looted.
-Refugee camps and makeshift shelters in neighbouring countries - especially Cameroon which houses more than 240,000 CAR refugees - are overcrowded and under-resourced, with food and water scarcity and risk of disease and epidemics.
+Refugee camps and makeshift shelters in neighbouring countries – especially Cameroon which houses nearly 250,000 CAR refugees – are overcrowded and under-resourced, with food and water scarcity and risk of disease and epidemics.

 Islamic Help is leading an international coalition of charities and organisations to deliver aid and alleviate the suffering of thousands of CAR refugees and those displaced in CAR itself.

 Refugee camp: Working with the Islamic Development Bank and the Centre Culturel Des Musulmans Pour Le Developpement (CCMUD), we have constructed a refugee camp in Garoua Boulai in Cameroon.
 Opened in August 2014, it houses about 1,500 people – 200 families each with their own living shelter, plus cooking and sanitation facilities, solar-powered lighting, a school for the refugee children and a mosque.